 \section{The unperturbed background metric and field equations}

-Exact solutions for homogeneous spacetimes in GR belongs to either Bianchi types or the Kantowski-Sachs model \cite{AKRC}.
-Of the LRS cosmologies of class II, the KS metric possesses positive curvature (2D scalar curvature), while the zero and negative curvature ones are respectively Bianchi I/ VII$ _0 $ (including flat Friedmann universes), and the Bianchi III model \cite{BR1, KATORE}.
-The general form of the anisotropic line element can be expressed as \cite{SHAMIR1006} :
+Exact solutions for homogeneous spacetimes in GR belongs to either Bianchi types or the Kantowski-Sachs (KS) model \cite{AKRC,KS}.
+Among the LRS cosmologies of class II, the KS spacetime has positive curvature (2D scalar curvature), while those with zero and negative curvature are respectively the Bianchi I/ VII$ _0 $ (including flat Friedmann universes), and the Bianchi III models \cite{BR1, KATORE}.
+The general form of the anisotropic line element can be written as \cite{SHAMIR1006, BR1} :